 - Strangulation of a household member

-- Sexual assault (in the 1st degree or 2nd degree)
+- Sexual assault (in the 1st degree, 2nd degree or 3rd degree)

 - Sexual abuse of a minor (in the 1st degree, 2nd degree, 3rd degree or 4th degree)

 - Soliciting to engage in illicit sexual relations